lsgng/ws-playback-sync-backend/README.md

-# WebSocket audio playback synchronization - Backend
+# WebSocket audio playback synchronization - Server

-This repository contains the backend code for the [WebSocket audio playback snychronization prototype](https://github.com/lsgng/ws-playback-sync-frontend).
+This repository contains the back-end code for a very basic WebSocket based audio playback snychronization prototype.
+See the [front-end repository](https://github.com/lsgng/ws-playback-sync-frontend) for further information.

+A simple WebSocket server built with [Warp](https://github.com/seanmonstar/warp) and [Tokio](https://github.com/tokio-rs/tokio).
+Broadcasts incoming messages to all connected clients.

 ## Usage